John Moynihan Tettemer: Business and creative work

 A U.S. Census worker described Tettemer's 1940 occupation as "writer and tutor."
 According to the Los Angeles Times, "When John Moynihan Tettemer died in 1949 at the age of 73, he left the manuscript of an unfinished autobiography.
 Most of it he had written in a tiny adobe house on the desert near Victorville."
 This manuscript was then "edited by an old friend, Janet Mabie, after his death," and published by Knopf in 1951.
 The book went on to become a selection for spirituality-based book clubs, as well as the subject of sermons by religious leaders of various denominations.

 Nicknamed "John the Divine" by his friends, Tettemer was an "expert athlete [and] equally skillful chess-player [who] was as much at home with people as with solitude," according to Jean Burden, the woman who wrote the foreword to his book.
 "Expert mountain-climber, skater, skier, and tennis-player, chess enthusiast, voracious reader of everything new in non-fiction and anything exciting in murder mysteries, a stickler for accuracy and for the correct use of words, vigorous individualist and champion of justice and American democracy ... [who loved God through his fellow men" was how Tettemer was described by John Burton in the introduction to Tettemer's autobiography.

-Death and burial
+Death

-John Moynihan Tettemer died in Los Angeles County, California on May 14, 1949.
-He was then buried at that county's Westwood Memorial Park.
-Slightly more than three decades later, his widow, Ruth Elizabeth (Roberts) Tettemer, followed him in death, and was also laid to rest at the Westwood Memorial Park.
-Their daughter-in-law, Susan (Cronyn) Tettemer (1934-2004), the daughter of actress Jessica Tandy and stepdaughter of actor Hume Cronyn, was then also laid to rest at the same cemetery following her passing in 2004.